OR Group

-OR Group (Obuv Rossii) is a Russian shoe company founded in Novosibirsk in 2003 by Anton Titov.
+OR Group (Obuv Rossii lit.
+'Shoes Russia Group') was a Russian shoe company founded in Novosibirsk in 2003 by Anton Titov.
+The company manufactured shoes at its two factories and sold them under a number of brands including Westfalika, Peshekhod, Rossita, Emilia Estra and Lisette at stores across Russia.
+The company became bankrupt in 2025.

 History

 The company was founded in 2003 in Novosibirsk.

 In March 2007, a project was launched in several Novosibirsk stores of the company: customers could take an interest-free loan for 3–5 months to buy shoes, but the purchase had to be more than 3000 rubles, and as a result, sales in the shops grew by 15% in three months.

 In 2010, the firm has signed a one-year advertising contract with singer Valeriya.

 In 2015, Obuv Rossii bought the S-TEP, a Novosibirsk shoe company, which owned a shoe factory in Berdsk.

 In November 2020, the company decided to change the name Obuv Rossii to OR Group; it also decided to go beyond the fashion segment and become a universal retailer developing a trading platform and online marketplace under the brand name Prodayom.

+In July 2025, the company was declared bankrupt by the Moscow Arbitration Court.

+Factories

+The company owned two shoe factories in Novosibirsk and Berdsk.